night-ghost/minimosd-extra/README.md

 v849
 * new panel "channel scale" - graphical version of ChannelStatus

+v850
+* new palel "Channel value" that only shows raw value for selected channel

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835